Carolina Music Festivals

 No alcohol, no coolers, no pets.

 The free festival presents independent artists performing original music from a variety of genres.
 There will also be food trucks and local arts and crafts vendors.
-The festival is in its fourth year in 2024, with one also held in May.
+The festival is in its fifth year in 2025, with one also held in May.

 Artists